kubevirt/user-guide/docs/operations/hook-sidecar.md

 Shell or python scripts can be used as alternatives to the binary, by making them available at the expected location (`/usr/bin/onDefineDomain` or `/usr/bin/preCloudInitIso` depending upon the hook).

+A prebuilt image named `sidecar-shim` capable of running Shell or Python scripts is shipped as part of KubeVirt releases.

 ## Go, Python, Shell - pick any one

 Although a binary doesn't strictly need to be generated from Go code, and a script doesn't strictly need to be one